E-rate 471 Step 1: Selecting Your Vendors

 2) What should we do if our existing vendor did not submit a bid?

-Unless you have strict bidding guidelines outlined in an RFP, you may use a recent invoice from your existing provider as a bid response and evaluate that invoice with the other bids received.
+You may use a recent invoice from your existing provider as a bid response and evaluate that invoice with the other bids received.

-Two sample bid evaluation worksheets (here and here) are attached and may be used as templates (be sure to fill-in your own evaluation criteria and weighting system).
+Two sample bid evaluation worksheets are attached HERE and HERE and may be used as templates (be sure to fill-in your own evaluation criteria and weighting system).
 Please note that in all E-rate audits thus far, applicants are expected to have either a memo to file indicating no bids were received, or a bid evaluation worksheet showing how they selected their vendors.
 In addition, the new SPIN change procedures require applicants wishing to switch vendors to submit a copy of their bid evaluation worksheet to prove that you have selected the vendor with the next highest score in your Form 470 evaluation process.

 No. But you may do so as long as you afford all vendors the same opportunity.

 5) Are you required to meet with vendors?

 No. Applicants are not required to meet with vendors or view product demonstrations.